 So, what steps should you take once a malware attack occurs?

-Identify impacted endpoints
+Identify affected endpoints

 You're probably made aware of an attack because a user called into the help desk complaining they have ransomware, their machine is running slowly -- a symptom of cryptojacking -- or they think they may have clicked on something they shouldn't have.
 Because of this, it's more than likely you have at least one endpoint to start with.
 But to properly clean out an infection post-attack, you need to know every endpoint that has been affected.
 This may be tough, even in the case of ransomware where it clearly identifies an infected endpoint with a message about encryption.
-It's not always easy to tell which machines are impacted without some kind of endpoint detection response tools in place.
+It's not always easy to tell which machines are affected without some kind of endpoint detection response tools in place.

 Malware may be lying dormant on some endpoints, running in memory evading detection and, in the case of ransomware, other endpoints may have been accessed via SMB and encrypted without installing any malware.
-According to a report from security awareness training vendor KnowBe4, the average time it takes to identify all impacted machines is between four and nine hours.
+According to a report from security awareness training vendor KnowBe4, the average time it takes to identify all affected machines is between four and nine hours.